 Who Wears What

-The following information is extrapolated from the ‘Vademecum mask usage’… draught up by the Association ASSO.FORMA and divulgated by Ministry of the Intern.
+The following information is extrapolated from the ‘Vademecum mask usage’… draught up by the Association ASSO.FORMA and divulgated by the Ministry of the Intern.

 FFP2 MASKS

-without VALVE: to be used by doctors, GPs, red cross rescuers and similar positions.
+without VALVE: to be used by doctors, GPs, Red Cross rescuers and similar positions.
 Used by armed forces exclusively when working in emergency scenarios in support of medical staff.
 The mask must be paired with protective glasses and disposable gloves.

 FFP3 MASKS